Kong/docs.konghq.com/app/_src/kic-v2/guides/using-oidc-plugin.md

 {% include_cached /md/kic/http-test-routing.md kong_version=page.kong_version path='/echo' name='echo' hostname="127.0.0.1.nip.io" %}

-We are using `127.0.0.1.nip.io` as our host, you can use any domain name of your choice.
-A domain name is a prerequisite for this guide.
-For demo purpose, we are using [nip.io](http://nip.io) service to avoid setting up a DNS record.
+This example uses `127.0.0.1.nip.io` as the host, you can use any domain name of your choice.
+For demo purpose, you can [nip.io](http://nip.io) service to avoid setting up a DNS record.

 Test the Ingress rule: